-The eccentric humor of writer-director Bong Joon-ho’s “Barking Dogs Never Bite” is anchored to a more substantial framework in his sophomore feature, “Memories of Murder.”
-Pic is a powerful portrait of human fallibility centered on a series of murders in a country town.
-Fests should be certain, with theatrical business also possible.
+The blackly eccentric humor of writer-director Bong Joon-ho’s “Barking Dogs Never Bite” is anchored to a much more substantial framework in his sophomore feature, “Memories of Murder.”
+Pic is a powerful, slow-burning portrait of human fallibility centered on a real-life series of unsolved murders in a country town.
+Part low-key character comedy, part atmospheric chiller, this much-awaited entry in the Korean spring release sked establishes Bong as a helmer with a distinct vision of his own, supported by a strong cast that’s totally at one with the material.
+Interest from A fests should be certain, with some niche theatrical business also possible, given critical support.

 The real-life events which the film uses as a springboard saw 10 women raped and murdered within a close radius in a small town in Gyeong-gi province, south of Seoul, during 1986-’91.
 The victims ranged from a 13-year-old school girl to a 71-year-old grandmother; the cause of death ranged from strangulation to stabbing; and one cadaver was bizarrely found to have nine pieces of peach stuffed inside her vagina.
 The unknown perpetrator was dubbed South Korea’s first serial killer.

 From its first shot — repeated at the end, but with a different protagonist — of a pair of uncomprehending peasant eyes against a flat, serene landscape, the film has an assurance and control that’s streets ahead of Bong’s “Barking Dogs” (2000).
 Image sums up the fractured innocence that greeted the murders, as well as the inefficiency with which the investigation was conducted, despite huge resources of manpower.